tommy-russoniello/docs/bounties.md

-*Work in progress.
-Program not yet live.*

-# Monstercat Bounty Hunters Program
+# Monstercat Bounty Program

+**NOTICE: Program Not Live**

-The Monstercat Bounty program rewards developers for helping us improve monstercat.com.
+This program rewards developers for contributing to our public software development projects.

 ## How It Works

-Any [Bounty-labelled GitHub issues](https://github.com/monstercat/deon/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abounty) for monstercat.com are eligible for the bounty program.
-The reward will be listed in the description of the issue.
+Any projects we host publicly on GitHub that have issues with the "[bounty](http s://github.com/monstercat/deon/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+labe l%3Abounty)" label are eligible to be collected upon.
+The reward for the bounty will be included in the issue's description.
+Anyone may participate in collecting.

-Any dev may submit a pull request against the `master` branch of that project.
-The bounty issue should be referenced in the description of the pull request.

-The first pull request for a bounty issue that is accepted and merged will earn that pull request's author the bounty amount, to be paid via PayPal.

-## Code Ownership
-All code submitted that is merged will be owned by Monstercat.
+To initiate collection of a bounty you must submit a pull request referencing the bounty issue you are collecting.
+Upon approval and merging into the source code you are eligible for the reward.
+Multiple pull requests can be active for the same issue; it is up to you to make sure your pull request is easy to review and merge.

+Bounty rewards will be only through PayPal.
+To claim your bounty after gaining eligibility for the reward please send us an email with your PayPal information using the same email you used to create your git commits.

+You will also be eligible to receive the "Bounty Hunter" role on our Discord server upon bounty claim and Discord identification proof.

-## Dev Community
+## Developer Community

-Join the [#dev channel on our Discord](https://discord.gg/9MVbaZM) to chat with other developers from the Monstercat family.
+Join the [#dev channel on our Discord](https://discord.gg/9MVbaZM) to chat with other developers from the Monstercat community.

+## Software Ownership

+Any code merged into the projects main repositories will be own by Monstercat.

-## Code Guide
+## Writing Guide

-JavaScript should follow the [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml).
+All written scripts should follow the existing projects current style of syntax.

-Code should be document with the [JSDoc](http://usejsdoc.org/) format.

-Your pull request should pass the `npm test` tests.
+This usually can be found in the README of a project, but if it doesn't exist use your best judgment or ask.

+Any new software written should not break existing tests and show have equivalent tests written for new functionality or missing uses cases that are being fixed.

-## FAQ
+## Frequently Asked Questions

 #### Can more than one person work on a bounty?

 Yes.
-If you are working indepently then the first person to submit a pull request that gets merged will earn the bounty.
+If you are working independently then the first person to submit a pull request that gets merged will earn the bounty.

 #### Can a team work on a bounty?

 Yes, but only the person who submits the pull request will be paid.
 It is up to that person to distribute the payment to their team members.

-#### How can I run a local version of monstercat.com?
+#### How can I run a local version of deon (monstercat.com)?

 Use the README here: https://github.com/monstercat/deon